ibm-cloud-architecture/dba-onboarding-automation/README.md

                 1. Group: **TE_ADMIN**
                     1. Add only administrative users to this group.
                         1. This access management group identifies users that have access to modify all folders and documents.
+                        2. Place the 'OA' service credential into this group
                 1. Group: **TE_DEMO**
-                    1. Add demo users to this group.
+                    1. Add demo users to this group -OR- add the group `ECMoC_Client_CPE_User`
                         1. This access management group identifies users that can:
                             1. Access content (folders/documents)
                             1. Perform redactions on documents